What Is the Difference Between CBD and THC?

 HHC

 HHC, or hexahydrocannabinol, is a synthetic cannabinoid that shares structural similarities with THC.[8]
 Like THC-P, HHC interacts with the CB1 and CB2 receptors of the endocannabinoid system.
 HHC is created through chemical synthesis.
 Some individuals use synthetic cannabinoids for recreational purposes, seeking experiences similar to those produced by cannabis.
-However, it has been reported that HHC produces a much more mild level of elevation.
+However, it has been reported that HHC produces a much milder level of elevation.

 Similarities & Differences Between CBD and THC